dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/android-specific-features.md

 >
 >  An easy way to differentiate them is by looking at the word at the bottom left corner.
 The word 'Event' will always be in event programs.
 In tracker will appear the name of the tracked entity type (person, patient, building, etc.).
 For data sets, the word 'DataSets' will be shown next to the number of records.

 ## Sharing Data { #capture_app_generic_shargin }

+Users can share TEI via QR codes.
+This allows transferring/sharing information between devices without the need of transferring via the server (useful when connecitivity might be missing).
+To do this users should open any TEI and click on the *SHARE* button.

 ![](resources/images/capture-app-image72.png){ width=25%}
 ![](resources/images/capture-app-image73.png){ width=25%}

 ## Capture Coordinates { #capture_app_generic_capture_coord }

 ### TEI coordinates { #capture_app_generic_capture_coord_tei }

 Capture the TEI coordinates in the registration form.
 Enable this feature in the TET feature type.